-For the first time a framework for the emergence of consciousness is constructed from natural representation of information based on the causal function in nature, which does not leave any insurmountable conceptual gaps and voids.
-A reference to the representation of 'unified system' functions as an abstract identity for the self in a context.
-This does not lead to infinite recursion, for a reference to the product of disjunction is not reducible to instances in all possible contexts, whereas a bottom-up context relates the self in a limited domain.
+For the first time, a framework for the emergence of consciousness is constructed with semantics of information of causal correlation of the state of physical systems, leaving no insurmountable conceptual gaps and voids.
+A reference to the semantics of 'unified system' functions as an abstract identity for the self in a context.
+This does not lead to infinite recursion, for a reference to the product of disjunction is not reducible to an instance in every context, whereas a bottom-up construct relates the self in a limited domain.
 Given the quantitative methods of information processing and construction of structured and abstract semantics, dynamically evolving artificial systems are constructible without limitation.